Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 anything of your opponent's forces, but on the other hand you know them to be at initial state at this point.

-### Queenside knight to rook's file: Durkin opening, or "Sodium Attack"
+### Queenside knight to rook's file: Durkin opening, or "sodium attack"

 1. Na3